-Recommendations-To help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss of its IT resources, the District needs to review its IT security policies and procedures against current IT standards and best practices, update them where needed, and implement them district-wide, as appropriate.
+Recommendations-To help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss to its IT resources, the District needs to further develop its IT security policies and procedures.
+The District should review these policies and procedures against current IT standards and best practices and implemented them district-wide, as appropriate.
 Further, the District should train staff on the policies and procedures.
 The information below provides guidance and best practices to help the District achieve this objective.

-- Prepare and implement proactive logging and log-monitoring policies and procedures-Key user and system activity should be logged, particularly for users with administrative access privileges and remote access, along with other activities that could result in potential security incidents, such as unauthorized or inappropriate access.
+- Perform proactive logging and log monitoring-Key user and system activity should be logged, particularly for users with administrative access privileges and remote access, along with other activities that could result in potential security incidents, such as unauthorized or inappropriate access.
 An entity should determine what events to log, configure the system to generate the logs, and decide how often to monitor these logs for indicators of potential attacks or misuse of IT resources.
-Finally, activity logs should be maintained where users with administrative access privileges cannot alter them. - Prepare and implement an incident response plan-An incident response plan should be developed, tested, and implemented for an entity's IT resources, and staff responsible for the plan should be trained.
-The plan should coordinate incident-handling activities with contingency-planning activities and incorporate lessons learned from ongoing incident handling in the incident response procedures.
-The incident response plan should be distributed to incident response personnel and updated as necessary.
-Security incidents should be reported to incident response personnel so they can be tracked and documented.
-Policies and procedures should also follow regulatory and statutory requirements, provide a mechanism for assisting users in handling and reporting security incidents, and making disclosures to affected individuals and appropriate authorities if an incident occurs. - Provide training on IT security risks-A plan should be developed to provide continuous training on IT security risks, including a security awareness training program for all employees that provides a basic understanding of information security, user actions to maintain security, and how to recognize and report potential indicators of security threats, including threats employees generate.
-Security awareness training should be provided to new employees and on an ongoing basis.
+Finally, activity logs should be maintained where users with administrative access privileges cannot alter them. - Develop a plan to provide continuous training on IT security risks-A plan should be developed to provide continuous training on IT security risks, including a security awareness training program for all employees that provides a basic understanding of information security, user actions to maintain security, and how to recognize and report potential indicators of security threats, including threats employees generate.
+Security awareness training should be provided to new employees and on an on-going basis.